meyfa/ka-mensa-fetch/README.md

 **Disclaimer:** This project is neither affiliated with nor endorsed by the Studierendenwerk Karlsruhe or the Karlsruhe Institute of Technology.

-The entire project is written in JavaScript and is composed as follows:
+The entire project is written in JavaScript+TypeScript and is composed as follows:

 - [ka-mensa-fetch](https://github.com/meyfa/ka-mensa-fetch): library package
     responsible for the fetching of raw plan data and conversion into canonical,